-9.4.5 The units at Henbury Farm Industrial Estate and Field Dairy Farm provide alternative options for businesses seeking to locate in the area, ensuring that there is a degree of competition that should ensure business rentals remain at a more affordable rate.
+7.4.6 The units at Henbury Farm Industrial Estate and Field Dairy Farm provide alternative options for businesses seeking to locate in the area, ensuring that there is a degree of competition that should ensure business rentals remain at a more affordable rate.
+Given that Henbury Farm is accessed directly from the A31, National Highways have advised that any additional intensification of use would need to be accompanied by a transport assessment in line with DfT Circular 01/2022, that considers the operation of the A31 and the suitability of the existing access arrangements to accommodate the development.

-Map 11.
+Map 15.
 Employment Areas

-- 9.4.6 Our research did not identify a clear need for additional employment premises over and above that already allocated.
-Very few local residents (only 2 of the more than 300 responses from the household survey) stated a potential need for business premises, and both would be of a scale that could be accommodated within the existing (and proposed extension to) employment areas. - 9.4.7 The following policy looks to refresh these employment policies, taking into account all of these factors and the work undertaken on design and accessibility through this Neighbourhood Plan.
+7.4.7 Our research did not identify a clear need for additional employment premises over and above that already allocated.
+Very few local residents (only 2 of the more than 300 responses from the household survey) stated a potential need for business premises, and both would be of a scale that could be accommodated within the existing (and proposed extension to) employment areas.

+7.4.8 The following policy looks to refresh these employment policies, taking into account all of these factors and the work undertaken on design and accessibility through this Neighbourhood Plan.